CharlieSinclair/milestone-project-1-monkees/README.md

 - [Daily Nightly.](https://www.youtube.com/watch?v=SCWRjWOowkc)

-- Monkees podcasts with Rhino podcasts:

-- These can be found on the [Monkees official website.](https://www.monkees.com/listen)
+- Monkees podcasts with Rhino podcasts can be found on the [Monkees official website.](https://www.monkees.com/listen)

 ### Acknowledgements

-- [Stackoverflow](https://stackoverflow.com/questions/5387392/how-to-get-these-two-divs-side-by-side)- This was useful in helping me in getting two divs side by side.
+- [Stackoverflow](https://stackoverflow.com/questions/5387392/how-to-get-these-two-divs-side-by-side) was useful in helping me in getting two divs side by side.

-- CSS-Tricks- This was useful when I was creating containers and trying to use felxbox effectively. https://css-tricks.com/snippets/css/a-guide-to-flexbox/
+- [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was useful when I was creating containers and trying to use felxbox effectively.

-- Code Institute- I used the information in the lessons to help with this project. https://codeinstitute.net/
+- [Code Institute](https://codeinstitute.net/), I used the information in the lessons to help with this project.

-- W3schools.com - I used their tutorial to help me specifically  style texts in my website. https://www.w3schools.com/css/css_link.asp
+- [W3schools.com](https://www.w3schools.com/css/css_link.asp) was very helpful, where I used their tutorial to help me specifically style texts in my website.

-- Bootstrap - I used the grid, navbar and cover examples on Bootstrap to set up and create my own customized web pages page. https://getbootstrap.com/docs/3.3/getting-started/#download
+- [Bootstrap](https://getbootstrap.com/docs/3.3/getting-started/#download) was used for grid, navbar and cover examples on Bootstrap to set up and create my own customized web pages.

 ### References